Admission and Degree Requirements

 Further information about master’s degrees is given in Degree Requirements.
 Details of departmental requirements in the various areas of concentration are available from the graduate admissions coordinator.

 Doctor of Philosophy

-The Doctor of Philosophy degree in music is offered with major emphases in music and human learning, musicology, ethnomusicology, and music theory.
-Candidates for this degree are required to pass a comprehensive examination and to write a dissertation based on original research.
+The Doctor of Philosophy (PhD) degree in music is offered with concentrations in musicology, ethnomusicology, and music theory.
+The PhD degree is also offered with a major in music and human learning.
+Candidates for PhD degrees are required to pass a comprehensive examination and to write a dissertation based on original research.
 Information about requirements in the various areas of concentration is available from the graduate admissions coordinator.

 Doctor of Musical Arts

-The Doctor of Musical Arts degree allows for four majors: performance (including opera, collaborative piano, and voice pedagogy emphases), conducting, composition, and music and human learning (including jazz pedagogy and piano pedagogy emphases).
-Candidates for this degree must pass a comprehensive examination.
+The Doctor of Musical Arts (DMA) degree allows for three majors: music, conducting, and music and human learning.
+The DMA degree in music offers concentrations in composition (including a jazz emphasis) and in performance (including opera, collaborative piano, jazz, and voice pedagogy emphases).
+The DMA degree in music and human learning includes jazz pedagogy and piano pedagogy emphases.
+Candidates for the DMA degree must pass a comprehensive examination.
 They must demonstrate outstanding professional competence, artistic maturity, and exceptional knowledge of the historical and practical aspects of their major field.
 Each candidate must prepare a scholarly treatise in a field appropriate to the major or complete the alternative requirements of the non-treatise degree option.
-For composition majors, an original musical work replaces the treatise.
+For music majors pursuing a concentration in composition, an original musical work replaces the treatise.
 A jazz emphasis is also available in the performance and the composition majors.

 Further information about requirements in various areas of concentration is available from the graduate admissions coordinator.

 Artist Diploma in Music Performance